ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

 The :ref:`AHRS_ORIENTATION<AHRS_ORIENTATION>` must be set correctly for the compass calibration to be successful.
 In addition,the :ref:`common-accelerometer-calibration` should be completed before the Compass Calibration.

 The setting of the orientation of external compasses is no longer required.
-Its determined automatically during calibration now.
+It's determined automatically during calibration now.

 However, if the need to double-check the orientation of a compass should arise: